-- 1. All abstracts must be submitted through the MNRS online submission site no later than posted deadlines. - 2.
+- 1. All abstracts must be submitted through the MNRS online submission site no later than the posted deadlines. - 2.
 First-author presenters must be current members of MNRS. - 3.
 An individual can be listed as the first author for a maximum of one (1) abstract.
 An individual may be listed as co-author for an unlimited number of presentations. - 4.
 In the event an abstract is not selected for the presentation type requested, the author may indicate that they would like to be considered for an alternate presentation type.
 It is the discretion of the Program Planning Committee whether an abstract will be considered for an alternate presentation type.
 See below for definition of presentation types. - 5.
 Completed projects are eligible for paper presentation. - 6.
-Projects in progress are limited to poster presentations only. - The body of the abstract may not exceed 350 words and should include purpose, strength of evidence, implemented practice change, implementation strategies and stakeholders, evaluation methods, and results. - 8.
-The technical quality of your submission may influence a reviewer's scoring of your abstract, so please check for spelling and grammatical errors.
+Projects in progress are limited to poster presentations only. - 7.
+The body of the abstract may not exceed 350 words and should include purpose and research questions/hypotheses, theoretical framework/rationale, methods, results (as applicable), and conclusions. - 8.
+The technical quality of your submission may influence a reviewer's scoring of your abstract, so please be sure to check for spelling and grammatical errors.
 MNRS does NOT edit abstracts. - 9.
 Short titles and standard abbreviations are recommended.
 The title should be specific in addressing the key concepts in the project. - 10.
 Avoid reference to institution names, locations, or funding sources in the body of the abstract. - 11.
 The following information will be requested in the online abstract submission site and is required for the purposes of professional contact hours approval for the conference: - Objectives: List learner's objective in behavioral terms (e.g. Describe, Discuss, Apply, Explain...) - Write ONE outcome statement, e.g. "The purpose of this session is to enable the learner to..."
 Select an action verb that specifies what the learner will be able to do after completion of the activity - See website for list of action verbs.

-Definitions of Presentation Types
+Definition of Presentation Types

-Paper Presentation
+Paper Presentations

-- A paper presentation is an oral presentation reserved for completed projects for which results are reported as part of the presentation - Each paper presentation will be a maximum of 12 minutes in length and will be followed by a brief question and answer period of approximately 3 minutes - Only reports of completed projects that have not been published in a publicly available journal or have not been presented at a previous MNRS conference can be submitted
+- A paper presentation is an oral presentation reserved for completed projects for which results are reported as part of the presentation. - Each paper presentation will be a maximum of 12 minutes in length and will be followed by a brief question and answer period of approximately 3 minutes. - Only reports of completed projects that have not been published in a publicly available journal or have not been presented at a previous MNRS conference can be submitted.

-Poster Presentation
+Poster Presentations

-Reports of completed evidence-based practice projects or evidence-based practice projects in progress may be presented as a poster
+Reports of completed research projects or research projects in progress may be presented as a poster.